About

 Programs and Outreach

-FVA organizes community workshops, distributes educational materials, and builds local partnerships to deliver factual, unbiased information about voting, government structure, civil rights, and the electoral process.
-Our programming is strictly nonpartisan.
-We do not endorse any candidate, party, or political ideology.
+FVA organizes community workshops, distributes educational materials, and builds local partnerships to deliver accurate, unbiased information about voting, government structure, civil rights, and the electoral process.
+Everything we do is strictly nonpartisan — we do not endorse any candidate, political party, or ideology.

-We focus our outreach on low-income neighborhoods that have historically been underserved by traditional civic education efforts.
-By meeting people where they are, we help reduce barriers to political participation and support a more engaged and informed citizenry.
+We focus on low-income neighborhoods that have historically been underserved by civic education efforts.
+By meeting people where they already are, we work to lower the barriers to civic participation and support communities that have been left out of the conversation.

 Our Values

 - Nonpartisanship FVA does not endorse, support, or oppose any candidate, political party, or ideology.
-Our sole focus is delivering accurate civic education to communities that need it.
+Our focus is delivering accurate civic education to communities that need it — nothing more.

-- Accessibility All materials and programs are written and designed to be understandable for a general audience, regardless of prior education level or political background.
+- Accessibility All materials and programs are written for a general audience.
+No prior knowledge of politics or government is required to benefit from what we offer.

-- Community Focus Our programs are built around the specific needs of low-income communities, developed in consultation with the residents and organizations we serve.
+- Community Focus Our programs are built around the specific needs of the communities we serve, developed in direct consultation with residents and local organizations.

 Frequently Asked Questions